Summary

 A strike out application is where you ask a court to use their powers to strike out a statement of the caster for your potential court proceedings.
 They can only do this where you meet the specific grounds, which include, for example, that the statement of the case shows there are no grounds to defend the claim.
 For example, you may apply for this where you want the dispute to end early.
 If the other party makes a strike out application against you, you have a chance to reply to this.
 The applicant and respondent serve each other and the court with a skeleton argument and a court bundle before the strike out hearing.
 However, it is unusual for a court to accept a strike out application.

-If you need help understanding how to respond to a strikeout application in the UK, our experienced disputes and litigation lawyers can assist you as part of our LegalVision membership.
-For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
-So call us today on 0808 196 8584 or visit our membership page.
+If you need help understanding how to respond to a strikeout application in the UK, LegalVision provides ongoing legal support for businesses through our fixed-fee legal membership.
+Our experienced disputes and litigation lawyers help businesses manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+To learn more about LegalVision’s legal membership, call 0808 196 8584 or visit our membership page.

 Frequently Asked Questions